 Learn how to make our favorite Maryland-style crab cake recipe.
 This is definitely a must make if you are a crab cake fan!
-Jump to the Crab Cake Recipe now or read on to see how we make it.
+Jump to the Crab Cake Recipe or watch our quick video showing you how we make it.

 One thing we’ve enjoyed experimenting over the last month or two have been crab cakes.
 They’re somewhat of a passion of ours.
 Living near the Chesapeake Bay means that our summer weekends are full of sunny days, cracking crabs, an abundance of sweet corn, Old Bay and the water.
 Its all incredibly exciting.